hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 Short transfers which don't take more than a couple of minutes can also be performed from a Genius login node.

-Globus endpoints have been defined on both Lustre and GPFS filesystems, so you can use the :ref:`globus platform` for these data transfers.
-For transferring large volumes of data (> 1 TB), however, we recommend using 'transfer' jobs instead of Globus for performance reasons.
+Globus endpoints are available for Lustre, but not yet for GPFS.
+It is therefore not yet possible to use :ref:`Globus <globus platform>` for these data transfers.

 Automatic scratch cleanup
 ^^^^^^^^^^^^^^^^^^^^^^^^^